wallymathieu/assertfail/_posts/2019-09-02-Masstransit.md

 ## Conclusion

 Masstransit (and similar) allows you to wire up loosely coupled distributed [mediator](https://en.wikipedia.org/wiki/Mediator_pattern).
 Since Masstransit allows you to use either RabbitMQ, Azure Service Bus it is fairly easy to have it up and running.
+It is a leaky abstraction when you are going towards a heterogenous environment (but reimplementing subsets of Masstransit can be good enough).